pritam004/standford_nlp/Readme.md

 This repo contains all the solution to assignments of the NLP course taught by Christopher D. Manning.

 I am an Indian student.
-I have studied the course on youtube and downloaded the assignmrnts from the course wepage and solved them.
+I have studied the course on youtube and downloaded the assignmrnts from the course webpage and solved them.

 Done :